APPIC MATCH & APPLICATION INFO

 - Official graduate transcripts

 - Three current letters of references, including two letters from clinical supervisors.
 (One should be a recent supervisor.)

 - We require that one of your three letters be written by a clinical staff member in a university counseling center at which you have worked or completed a practicum.

 - It is required that reference writers use the APPIC Form for Letters of Recommendation that is available on the AAPI website.
 We will no longer be accepting traditional letters in in order to be consistent with other training sites and keep our selection process as fair as possible.

 NOTE: Incomplete files cannot be reviewed.
 Late materials cannot be accepted.
 Please address your completed application to:

 Liz Asta, Ph.D.

 University Counseling and Testing Center

 Eugene, Oregon 97403

 A selection committee will review all the applications.
-The committee will likely convene in the middle of December, and applicants will be notified, beginning December 14, of their interview status.
-Standardized telephone/skype interviews with the candidates in the final pool are tentatively planned January 4th and 5th, 2017.
+The committee will likely convene in the middle of December, and applicants will be notified, no later than December 13, of their interview status.
+Standardized telephone/skype interviews with the candidates in the final pool are tentatively planned for December 19th and 20th, 2016.
 All other candidates will receive email notification indicating they are no longer under consideration.